myltik/azure-docs.ru-ru/articles/virtual-machines/virtual-machines-linux-change-vm-size.md

 <properties
-   pageTitle="Изменение размера виртуальной машины Linux | Microsoft Azure" description="В статье рассматривается, как увеличить и уменьшить масштаб виртуальной машины Linux, изменяя ее размер." services="virtual-machines-linux" documentationCenter="na" authors="mikewasson"
+   pageTitle="How to resize a Linux VM | Microsoft Azure" description="How to scale up or scale down a Linux virtual machine, by changing the VM size." services="virtual-machines-linux" documentationCenter="na" authors="mikewasson"